Hair Transplants Limitations

 Finasteride Oral Medication

 For men, taking the pill finasteride (brand name Propecia) inhibits the enzyme 5-alpha reductase that causes testosterone to convert to dihydrotestosterone (DHT).
-DHT is the primary cause of hair thinning in men with DHT sensitive hair.
-Continued use of finasteride can help in stopping or slowing down hair from thinning.
-Unfortunately, finasteride does not work in all men, and there is increasing concern of its long-term sexual side effects.
+DHT is a significant factor causing hair thinning in men with DHT sensitive hair.
+Continued use of finasteride can help in slowing down hair from thinning.
+Unfortunately, finasteride does not work the same in all men, and there is increasing concern of its long-term sexual side effects.
 Many men are refusing to take finasteride due to this concern.
 Finasteride must be taken regularly for efficacy.

 Minoxidil Topical Application